Guaranteed damage reduction

 Guaranteed damage reduction (GDR) gives players a layer of protection in melee combat.
 Normally, each attack that hits you is reduced by a random amount up to your AC.
 Against melee attacks, your minimum AC reduction is equal to GDR% of the attack, unless it is higher than

 1/2 * AC.
 Therefore, GDR is a form of insurance against poor AC rolls.

 What GDR Affects

 GDR is not a form of damage reduction independent from AC.
-If you have excellent GDR and terrible AC, it will do you little good.
-The damage reduction is capped at your GDR% of the enemy's maximum damage or 1/2 of your AC, whichever is lower.
+If you could have excellent GDR and terrible AC, it would do you little good.
+It is effectively a minimum AC roll, or a guaranteed AC roll.
+It is capped at your GDR% of damage taken, or 1/2 of your AC, whichever is lower.

 Let's say you take a 50 damage attack, but have 48% GDR.
 First, AC rolls.
 If AC roll is a 1, then GDR will raise the reduction by (50 * .48) = 24, meaning you actually lose 26 HP.
 But if your AC roll is 36, then GDR will not do anything, as you are above the minimum.

 If you took said 50 damage attack with 16 AC and 32% GDR, then the AC/2 limit applies instead: you'll always reduce damage by at least (16 / 2) = 8 over the expected (50 * .32) = 16.